What is voice feminisation surgery?

 The “conventional” procedure called cricothyroid approximation ( type IV of the Isshiki classification) doesn’t give any long-term good result because this is based on the stretching of the cord.
 This stretching like any stretching doesn’t last long .
 Moreover this based on the stable position of the arytenoid (cartilage of the vocal cord) what doesn’t happen.
 This why I prefer the Wendler glottoplasty that is based on reduction of the mass and the length of the vocal cord.
 The Wendler glottoplasty is also purely transoral.
 The approximation necessitates an incision in front of the larynx.

 During a surgery in general anesthesia (FFS, SRS, BFS) the patient needs to be intubated.
 That means a tube will be placed in between the vocal cords to ventilate the patient during surgery.
-The voice feminization surgery with the best long term results is the Wendler glottoplasty (the technique the Yeson Centre uses).
 A Wendler glottoplasty will reduce the space in between the vocal cords, which means it will be more difficult for the anaesthesiologist to put a tube in between the vocal cords without damaging them.
 On the other hand this should be no problem ifs done with care by an experienced anesthesiologist with a small size tube.

 So in the end it doesn’t make a lot of difference: first other surgery or the voice cord surgery.
 But doing the voice cord surgery at the end of your transition will make things easier for the anaesthesiologist.
 It will also make your voice feminization cord surgeon sleep more quietly.